 Where would I move?

-Mexico City is great because it’s a large, cosmopolitan city.
-Plus, it's a short flight back to the states.
+I’ve been looking into Mexico City and Mazatlán.
+Both have much lower living expenses than the United States.
+Mexico City is great because it’s a large, cosmopolitan city with mild weather.
+Mazatlán is awesome because it sits on the Pacific Ocean.
+Plus, they’re both a short flight back to the states.
 I can rack up a bunch of points on my credit card.

 Move where you want.
 Don’t let your student loans stop you from living your life.